Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Elevated values require contextual interpretation.
 Ferritin is also an acute-phase protein: it rises in response to inflammation, regardless of actual iron status.
 Singular measures hs-CRP alongside ferritin to distinguish inflammation-driven elevation from genuine iron overload.
 The transferrin saturation coefficient (TSAT) completes this picture by assessing circulating iron.

 In women of reproductive age, menstrual losses explain typically lower reserves.
-Singular factors this variable into interpretation and adjusts optimal ranges by biological sex.
-In men, values above the optimal zone warrant regular monitoring to observe trends.
+Singular applies distinct optimal ranges by biological sex.
+In men, reserves are on average higher, and the optimal zone sits correspondingly higher.

 The value of longitudinal tracking lies in early trend detection.
 A level that gradually decreases from one assessment to the next tells a more precise story than a single measurement.
 This sequential approach sits at the heart of the Singular philosophy.